-Feist At 45: The Singer/Songwriter On New Motherhood, Losing Her Father And Returning To The Stage
+Feist On New Motherhood And Midlife

 “I don’t consider that anything happened late for me: It happened exactly on time,” she says.
 “As soon as you have conviction, and you’re compelled towards it and it becomes a central purpose, it’s literally right on time at that moment.”

-When the first lockdown hit early in the pandemic, Feist returned from L.A. with her new daughter to Toronto to be closer to family—and settled into a much quieter life than she was used to.
+When the first lockdown hit, Feist returned from L.A. with her new daughter to Toronto to be closer to family—and settled into a much quieter life than she was used to.
 Prior to the pandemic, she had initially hoped to do a few smaller musical residencies with People, an international collective led by Bon Iver and members of The National, and thought she might eventually travel with Tihui while she was still small enough to be carried.
 But when COVID cancelled all plans, having to stay put ended up being just what the new parent needed.

 “When you have a kid, sometimes protecting your identity seems really important at first.
 It felt important for me to not just lay down and stop working, but I underestimated just how vital it is to stop and learn what this new presence is all about,” she says.
 “I found a lot of reasons to be grateful that I was just forced to stay still.”